ignatandrei/rscg_queryables/README.md

 # rscg_queryables

-This is a Roslyn Code Generator that generates extension methods for sorting and filtering IEnumerable and IQueryable , given a class .
+`rscg_queryables` is a Roslyn Code Generator designed to generate extension methods for sorting and filtering `IEnumerable` and `IQueryable` collections based on a given class.

 ## Sorting how the user wants in frontend  - description

-Let's say that we have to display a list of Persons and sort them by different properties.
-The user should be able to choose the property and the order of sorting.
+Consider a scenario where we need to display a list of `Person` objects and allow the user to sort them by various properties.
+The user should have the ability to select the property and the sorting order.

 ```csharp
 public class Person
 {